iainctduncan/papers/source/background.rst

 .. citation (Puckette, 1991)

 As with many textual DSL's, it is possible for the advanced programmer to extend both Max and Pure Data by writing "externals" in the C and C++ languages.
+In Max, this facility is called the Max Software Development Kit (SDK) (Lyon,)
+.. citation (Lyon) FIX
-This has led to a large body of ready made objects being available for Max and Pure Data, both included in the platforms and as freely-available extensions.
+The popularity and extensibility of Max and Pure Data has led to thousands of patcher objects being available for Max and Pure Data, both included in the platforms and as freely-available extensions.
 These include objects for handling MIDI and other gestural input, timers, graphical displays, facilities for importing and playing audio files, mathematical